 Ultimately, HYIPs are really just Ponzi schemes with a little bit of extra terminology used as camouflage.
 Those who do receive high-yield payments are really being paid with deposits made by new investors.

 While all the cons and frauds described above will be around for a long time, new investment scams are popping up all the time.
-From our ongoing series, “Birch Gold Scam Watch”, here are a few to watch out for…
+From our ongoing series, “Birch Gold Scam Watch”, keep checking back to see new patterns and trends that are emerging.

 Various types of fraud are tracked and documented by multiple U.S. government agencies.
 To help you out, here are direct links to do further research: